local-resilience-tech/local-resilience-tech/content/docs/node_stewards/_index.md

 ---

 {{< hero >}}
-A **Node Steward** is someone who runs a **LoRes Node** for their community, providing useful digital applications are a particular location, which could be their home, or an important community facility, and making up part of a regional **LoRes Mesh**.
+A **Node Steward** is someone who runs a **LoRes Node** for their community, providing useful digital applications at a particular location — which could be their home, or an important community facility — and making up part of a regional **LoRes Mesh**.
 {{< /hero >}}

 Does that sound like it could be you?
 If you think it could be, read and on and we'll learn the steps together.